 - Place both hands on the forehead facing inwards and spread all of the fingers out between the eyebrows and hairline.

 - Gently sweep the fingers outwards across the forehead, applying light pressure to tighten the skin.
 Relax and repeat five times.

 - Using the index and middle finger at the innermost corner of the eyebrows.
 Apply firm pressure, then begin to spread fingers slightly apart horizontally.

 3. FOR EYEBROW LIFT

-Good For: Deep eye hollows and drooping eye brows, an alternative to an eyebrow lift.
+Good for: Deep eye hollows and drooping eyebrows, it is an alternative to an eyebrow lift.

 - Place an index finger under each eye, pointing towards the nose.

 - Hide the teeth and form an ‘o’ with your mouth.